 \section{Acknowledgements}

-We thank Daisuke Nagai, Bhuvnesh Jain, Tri Nguyen, Frank van den Bosch, and Jeffrey Kenney for helpful discussions.
+We thank the Editor and the Referee for their careful reading and constructive comments.
+We thank Daisuke Nagai, Bhuvnesh Jain, Tri Nguyen, Lina Necib, Frank van den Bosch, and Jeffrey Kenney for helpful discussions.
 C.H. was supported by the Pamela Daniels'59 Fellowship at Wellesley College, the Wellesley College Career Education Grant, and the MIT Undergraduate Research Opportunities Program (UROP).
 S.O. is supported by the National Science Foundation under Grant No. AST-2307787.
 Some of the computations were performed on the Engaging cluster supported by the Massachusetts Institute of Technology.

 We made use of the following software for the analysis: \begin{itemize} \item {\textsc{Python}}: \citet{vanRossum1995} \item {\textsc{Matplotlib}}: \citet{Hunter2007} \item {\textsc{SciPy}}: \citet{Virtanen2020} \item {\textsc{NumPy}}: \citet{Harris2020} \item {\textsc{Astropy}}: \citet{Astropy2013,Astropy2018} \end{itemize}